Pet insurance is designed to cover unexpected illnesses or accidents.

 ManyPets' pet insurance works differently.

-We've removed the 14-day exclusion period for claims for pet owners who switch to us.
-Customers who switch straight from another insurance company can claim immediately as long as there's no gap in cover between the two policies.
+We've removed the 14-day waiting period for claims for pet owners who switch to us.
+Customers who switch straight from another insurance company they've been with for 12 months or more can claim immediately as long as there's no gap in cover between the two policies.

 We'll just ask you for proof of your previous policy if you need to make a claim in that first 14 days with us.

-If you're new to pet insurance, or you've had a gap between your previous policy with another provider and your policy with us, we cannot pay for illness claims during the 14-day exclusion period.
-But we will cover conditions that first occurred during that time if you need to make further claims for them after the first two weeks.
+If you're new to pet insurance, or you've had a gap between your previous policy with another provider and your policy with us, we cannot pay for illness claims during the 14-day waiting period and they'll be treated as pre-existing for 12 months.

-Most other insurers will completely exclude conditions that develop during the exclusion period.
+Most other insurers will completely exclude conditions that develop during the 14 day waiting period.

 |Pet insurance provider||Waiting period for illnesses|